Barossa District Football Club

 The Barossa District Football & Netball Club is an Australian sports club based in the Barossa Valley region of South Australia.
-The club is nicknamed the Bulldogs and represents the towns of Lyndoch and Williamstown.
-Sports practised at Barossa are Australian rules football and netball, with teams competing in the Barossa Light & Gawler Football Association.
-Under 15’s wheat back to back 2020 and 2021.
+The club is nicknamed the Bulldogs, and represents the towns of Lyndoch and Williamstown.
+The sports that Barossa District participate in are, Australian Rules Football in the Barossa Light & Gawler Football Association and Netball in the Barossa light and Gawler netball association.

-BDFNC was formed in 1979 following the merger of the Lyndoch and Williamstown Rovers football clubs, that competed in the Gawler & District Football League.
+The Barossa District Football and Netball Club was formed in 1979 following the merger of the Lyndoch Football Club and The Williamstown Rovers football club.
+Williamstown used to play on the Hills Football League (HFL) from 1967-1973, then moving to the Gawler and Districts Football League.

 History

 Lyndoch FC

 The Lyndoch Football Club was reformed in 1947 after the end of World War II and competed in the Lower North Football Association along with clubs in Greenock, Kangaroo Flat, Roseworthy, Sandy Creek, Smithfield and Truro.
 Lyndoch had won three premierships before the Lower North league folded in 1954, which resulted in the club going into recess.
 Lyndoch Football Club were based at Lyndoch Oval where they shared the venue with the Lyndoch Cricket Club.

 Lyndoch reformed again in 1960 and began competition in the Gawler & District Football Association.
 They won the 1965 premiership beating Gawler 8.7.55 to 7.9.51 at Gawler Oval.
 However, that would be their last ever flag, despite grand final appearances in 1966, 1972, 1974 and 1978.
 The club merged with Williamstown Rovers the following year after the 1979 season.

 The Lyndoch FC 1965 premiership reunion was held in 2015 at the Lyndoch pavilion to celebrate 50 years since the club's last premiership.